 You need to open your project in GameMaker Studio 2 now and go to the Android Game Options.
-If you then click on the Social menu item, you will see a section labelled Google Services ID and you should paste the APP ID that you got when you linked the app services on the Google Play developer console (see the section above for more details).
-You should also check the box marked Enable Google Services:
+If you then click on the Social menu item, you will see a section labelled Google Services ID and you should paste the APP ID that you got when you linked the app services on the Google Play developer console (see the section above for more details):